Equal Employment Opportunity

 The EPA mandates that men and women be given equal pay for equal work in the same establishment.
 The jobs need not be identical, but substantially equal in terms of skill, effort, responsibility, and working conditions.

-How Does Equal Employment Opportunity Work?
+Equal Employment Opportunity in HRM

 Role of the Equal Employment Opportunity Commission (EEOC)